South Island United FC: Stadium

-South Island United plans to use the United Sports Centre in Christchurch as its training and administrative base.
+South Island United uses the United Sports Centre in Christchurch as its training and administrative base.
 The venue is owned by Christchurch United and serves as one of New Zealand’s premier football facilities.
 The club plans to play in the Te Kaha stadium, once completed.

 Organisation

 The club operates as the professional extension of Christchurch United, with the parent club retaining control of its academy and community programmes.
 South Island United will recruit players primarily from South Island clubs, while also signing overseas and Oceania-based players in accordance with OFCPL roster regulations.

 League

-South Island United will participate as one of eight founding clubs in the OFC Professional League, which is scheduled to begin in January 2026.
+South Island United participate as one of eight founding clubs in the OFC Professional League, which began on 17 January 2026.
 The league will determine the Oceania representative for the FIFA Intercontinental Cup and the FIFA Club World Cup.